curtmorgan3/handy_helper/README.md

 Make code changes to your local branch.

 To commit your changes locally, run `git add .`, then `git commit -m 'message describing commit`.

+To push a commit directly to an issue that is generated from a task item in the Kanban board, simply add `#issueNo` to your commit message.
+For example, when working on issue #8, add `#8` to your commit message.

 Push your changes to the remote branch by running `git push --set-upstream origin cm/updating-readme`, replacing this branch name with your own.
 You only need to set the upstream the first push.
 After that, running `git push` will be fine.